rebeccoder/cook-book/README.md

 This website uses flash messages to let the user know when they've logged in, logged out, created, edited or deleted a recipe.
 Flash messages are there to give a response to the user so that they know what they've tried to do is successful.

+## Future Goals

+- Once the website is recieving more traffic I would like to add the option to browse category pages.
+Birthdays, Chinese Food, Light Lunches... etc. that kind of thing.
+This would also involve adding more categories to the selector in the New Recipe form so users could determine what category their website fits in to.

+- I would also like to increase the search functionality allowing user to refine their searches to filter out certain allergens or to search within certain cooking times etc.

+- Create an option to download/send all ingredients to a shopping list via a preferred vendor